robertwatkins/playground-robert/blockchain/solidity/src/tictactoe/README.md

 Implement the following methods

 *function: playGame*
+When 'X' joins the game, the game state and the players are reset, then the new player joining will be 'X'.
  - return: one of 'X' or 'O'.
 The first player to join will be 'O' the second will be 'X'
  - require: there is no game in progress.
 A game is in progress when both players have joined.